leahkemp/nesi_A100s_parabricks_benchmarking/A100s_parabricks_benchmarking.md

 srun: error: Unable to allocate resources: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)
 ```

+We talked to Dini and it turns out the 8xA100's are physically on different machines, parabricks require the GPU's to be on the same physical machine in order to use them for the same sample.
+Therefore, the maximum number of GPU's we can request from slurm is 2.

 ## Watch the gpus running

 In a new session I can ssh into mahuika cluster again, ssh directly to the wbl009 node and run nvidia-smi (first I'll need to load the CUDA module)